cp3402-students/project-team1cns/theme.md

 The theme separates the logo from its core structure, allowing effortless logo edits via the CMS interface.

 ### 3. Flexible Footer Content
-Footer content is conveniently managed in the footer.php file within the theme directory, providing easy accessibility for customization.
+Footer content is conveniently managed in the footer.php file within the theme directory, providing easy accessibility for customisation.

-### 4. Customizable Header and Footer
+### 4. Customisable Header and Footer
 Users can easily tailor the theme's header and footer colors to match their branding preferences by adjusting the variables in header.scss and footer.scss located in the site folder.

 ### 5. Highly Adaptable Theme